-Figure 12.2.2: Household composition and tenure for households with income net of social security, income tax and housing costs that was less than the 60% median
+Figure 12.2.2: Household composition and tenure for households with income net of social security, income tax and housing costs that was less than the 60% median (consistent households only)

-Figure 12.2.2 above outlines the proportion of households whose income net of social security, income tax and housing costs is less than 60% of median income by household composition and tenure.
+Figure 12.2.2 shows the proportion of households whose income net of social security, income tax and housing costs is less than 60% of median income by household composition and tenure.

-One adult, 65 and over, two adults (one 16-64, one 65 and over) and two adults, 65 and over households had the largest percentage of households whose income was less than 60% of the median residing in owner occupied properties without a mortgage, 40.1%, 44.7% and 52.0% respectively.
+One adult (65 and over), two adults (one 16-64, one 65 and over) and two adults (65 and over) households had the largest percentage of households whose income was less than 60% of the median residing in owner occupied properties without a mortgage (42%, 45% and 51% respectively).

-One adult (16-64) with child(ren) and two adults (16-64) with child(ren) had the largest proportion of households whose income was less than 60% of median residing in affordable housing, 56.3% and 47.6% respectively.
+One adult (16-64) with child(ren) and two adults (16-64) with child(ren) had the largest proportion of households whose income was less than 60% of median residing in affordable housing (51% and 42% respectively).

-One adult (16-64) had the largest percentage of households with less than 60% of median residing in rented accommodation, 50.5%.
+One adult (16-64) had the largest percentage of households with an income less than 60% of median residing in rented accommodation (46%).